 Advances in technology

-Information and industrial technologies now online are being deployed at scale, which allows the creation of circular economy business approaches that were previously not possible.
-These advances allow more efficient collaboration and knowledge sharing, better tracking of materials, improved forward and reverse logistics setups, and increased use of renewable energy.
+Information and industrial technologies now online are being deployed at scale.
+This allows the creation of circular economy business approaches that were previously not possible.
+These advances allow more efficient collaboration and knowledge sharing.
+As well as better tracking of materials, improved forward and reverse logistics setups, and increased use of renewable energy.

 Acceptance of alternative business models

-A new model of transaction is emerging, in which individuals embrace business models that enable them to access services rather than owning the products which deliver them, thus becoming users.
-This has been demonstrated in some markets: rental, performance-based and sharing models, enabled by new technologies, are already finding ready customers, and experiencing exponential growth.
+A new model of transaction is emerging.
+Individuals are embracing business models that enable them to access services rather than owning the products that deliver them.
+Thus becoming users.
+This has been demonstrated in some markets, for example, in rental, performance-based, and sharing models.
+Enabled by new technologies, they are already finding ready customers and experiencing exponential growth.

-For the first time in history, over half of the world’s population resides in urban areas, with no signs of this trend stopping.
-With this steady increase in urbanization, the associated costs of many of the asset-sharing services and the costs for reverse cycles, collecting and treating end-of-use materials will benefit from much higher drop-off and pick-up density, simpler logistics, and greater appeal and scale for service providers.
+For the first time in history, over half of the world’s population resides in urban areas.
+And there are no signs of this trend stopping.
+With this steady increase in urbanization, the associated costs of many of the asset-sharing services and the costs for reverse cycles, collecting and treating end-of-use materials will benefit from much higher drop-off and pickup density, simpler logistics, and greater appeal and scale for service providers.